gperanich/ChatApp/README.md

 # ChatApp

-# An app to learn how to use the Socket.io node module
+# A basic chat app to learn how to use the Socket.io node module